Great ideas deserve two opportunities - to be shared and to be heard;

-TED is a nonprofit organization devoted to Ideas Worth Spreading.
-Started as a four-day conference in California 26 years ago, TED has grown to support those world-changing ideas with multiple initiatives.
-At TED, the world's leading thinkers and doers are asked to give the talk of their lives in 18 minutes.
-Talks are then made available, free, at TED.com.
-TED speakers have included Bill Gates, Jane Goodall, Elizabeth Gilbert, Sir Richard Branson, Benoit Mandelbrot, Philippe Starck, Ngozi Okonjo-Iweala, Isabel Allende and former UK Prime Minister Gordon Brown.
-Two major TED events are held each year: The TED Conference takes place every spring in Long Beach, California (along with a parallel conference, TEDActive, in Palm Springs), and TEDGlobal is held each summer in Edinburgh, Scotland.
-TED has established the annual TED Prize, where exceptional individuals with a wish to change the world are given the opportunity to put their wishes into action; TEDx, which offers individuals or groups a way to host local, self- organized events around the world; and the TED Fellows program, helping world-changing innovators from around the globe to become part of the TED community and, with its help, amplify the impact of their remarkable projects and activities.
+About TEDTED is a nonprofit organization devoted to Ideas Worth Spreading.
+Started as a four-day conference in California 30 years ago, TED has grown to support its mission with multiple initiatives.
+The two annual TED Conferences invite the world's leading thinkers and doers to speak for 18 minutes or less.
+Many of these talks are then made available, free, at TED.com.
+TED speakers have included Bill Gates, Jane Goodall, Elizabeth Gilbert, Sir Richard Branson, Nandan Nilekani, Philippe Starck, Ngozi Okonjo-Iweala, Sal Khan and Daniel Kahneman.

+The annual TED Conference takes place each spring in Vancouver, British Columbia.
+TED's media initiatives include TED.com, where new TED Talks are posted daily; the Open Translation Project, which provides subtitles and interactive transcripts as well as translations from volunteers worldwide; the educational initiative TED-Ed.
+TED has established the annual TED Prize, where exceptional individuals with a wish to change the world get help translating their wishes into action; TEDx, which supports individuals or groups in hosting local, self- organized TED-style events around the world, and the TED Fellows program, helping world-changing innovators from around the globe to amplify the impact of their remarkable projects and activities.